akka/akka/akka-docs/src/main/paradox/logging.md

 }
 ```

-If you want unhandled messages logged at DEBUG:
+If you want unhandled messages logged at `DEBUG`:

 ```ruby
 akka {